Josephrp/pipelex/.pipelex/draft_pipelines.md

 - [ ] Every result name is unique (no overwriting unless intentional)
 - [ ] The final output exists in WorkingMemory
 - [ ] Names are consistent throughout (no typos or variations)
+- [ ] Variable names are semantic (describe what they are, not how they're used)
 - [ ] The flow clearly shows data transformation from inputs to outputs
 - [ ] Each step has a concise, non-repetitive description